zacharyr0th/website/public/articles/unbanked-to-bankless.md

 ### Systemic Risk

-When economies are riding high, fractional reserve lending is a bank's superpower, just as leverage is to your common trader.
-Problems start appearing once currencies lose their value and too many people try to withdraw their cash simultaneously.
+When economies are riding high, fractional reserve lending is a bank's superpower, just as leverage is to your typical trader.
+Problems start appearing once currencies lose their value, and too many people try to withdraw their cash simultaneously.
 Currency failure is a factor because your deposits are just collateral for banks to issue loans.
 These loans are on behalf of your liquidity, but you are not being rewarded for it – the bank is.
 When you take out a loan, you borrow another depositor's liquidity.
 US Treasuries are not much different.

 Skeptics often refer to cryptocurrencies as Ponzi schemes, and in some cases, they are correct, although these skeptics usually fail to recognize how the US Treasury system works.